Quadratic forms representing all odd positive integers: Proof of the 451-Theorem

 This form fails to represent $t$.
 However, since every positive integer is expressible as a sum of four squares, if $Q$ represents the odd number $a$, then every number $\equiv a \pmod{t+1}$ is represented by $Q'$.
 This accounts for all odd numbers except those $\equiv t \pmod{t+1}$.
 Taking $Q = 0$ and $u = 1$, we see that $Q'$ represents all numbers $\equiv t \pmod{t+1}$ that are greater than or equal to $2t + 1$.
 Hence, $t$ is the unique positive odd integer which is not represented by $Q'$. \end{proof}

 As an application of the 451-Theorem, we will prove Corollary~\ref{smallbig}.

 \begin{proof}[Proof of Corollary~\ref{smallbig}] If $Q$ is a quadratic form with corresponding lattice $L$ that represents every positive odd integer less than $451$, then $L$ contains as a sublattice one of the $24888$ we considered above.
 Of these, only forms $1048$, $16327$, $16334$, $16336$ and $16366$ have $451$ as an exception.
-Each of the has a nicely embedded regular ternary, and the application of method 2 shows that each of these represents all odd positive integers $n$ that are not multiples of $11^{2}$, with a finite and explicit set of exceptions.
+Each of these has a nicely embedded regular ternary, and the application of method 2 shows that each of these represents all odd positive integers $n$ that are not multiples of $11^{2}$, with a finite and explicit set of exceptions.
 For forms $1048$, $16334$, $16336$ and $16366$ it is easy to see that all multiples of $11^{2}$ are represented.

-It follows from this that all escalations of forms $1048$, $16336$, $16336$ by exceptions less than $451$ represent all odd numbers.
+Each of $1048$, $16334$ and $16336$ have truant $143$ and no exceptions larger than $451$.
 For form $16366$, we computed all escalations in the course of proving the 451-Theorem and found that none of them have squarefree exceptions greater than $451$.

 However, form $16327$